Some Matroids Related to Sum-Rank Metric Codes: Introduction

-There is another important class of linear codes endowed with {\em rank metric}, more precisely, {\em matrix rank metric} codes defined by Delsarte \cite{Del78} and {\em vector rank metric} codes introduced by Gabidulin in \cite{Gab85}.
-We refer to Section ~\ref{sec:2} for a brief discussion on these codes (Gabidulin or Delsarte).
-Inspired by Wei's work in \cite{Wei91} about how generalized weights characterize security in wire tap channel of type II, Kurihara et al. established the relevance of generalized rank weights for secure network coding \cite{KMU15}.
-As in the case of linear Hamming metric codes, generalized (rank) weights for rank metric codes also have been studied in more general contexts. $q$-Analogues of matroids, called $q$-matroid and $q$-polymatroids, have been considered by Jurrius and Pellikaan in \cite{JP2016} and by Gorla, Jurrius, Lopez, and Ravagnani in \cite{GJLR19}, respectively.
-Shiromoto has introduced the notion of $(q,m)$-polymatroid \cite{Shiro19} and recently, Ghorpade and Johnsen \cite{GJ19} and Britz, Johnsen, Mayhew and Shiromoto \cite{BMS19} have independently proved a Wei-type duality theorem for rank metric codes for more general combinatorial structures, called $(q,m)$-demi-polymatroids.
+The theory of linear Hamming metric codes has been studied in a more general context of matroids \cite{Ox06}.
+In 1976, Greene first mentioned several connections between matroid and coding theory \cite{Gre76} and thereafter, many authors demonstrated the importance of this connection by proving coding-theoretical results using matroid theory, e.g, see \cite{Bri07,BJM14,JRV16,JV13}.
+Fundamental results like descriptions of support of a codeword and higher supports of subcodes in various terms of the corresponding matroid can be found, for example, in \cite{Bri07,Gre76,Whit92}.
+Also, Britz, Johnsen, Mayhew and Shiromoto in \cite{BJMS12} generalized the celebrated Wei duality theorem \cite{Wei91} for matroids.
+Inspired by Wei's work in \cite{Wei91} about how generalized weights characterize security in wire-tap channel of type II, Kurihara et al. established the relevance of generalized rank weights for secure network coding \cite{KMU15}.
+As in the case of linear Hamming metric codes, generalized (rank) weights for rank metric codes also have been studied in more general contexts.
+The $q$-analogues of matroids, called $q$-matroids and $q$-polymatroids, have been considered by Jurrius and Pellikaan in \cite{JP2016} and by Gorla, Jurrius, Lopez, and Ravagnani in \cite{GJLR19}, respectively.
+Shiromoto has introduced the notion of $(q,m)$-polymatroid \cite{Shiro19} and recently, Ghorpade and Johnsen \cite{GJ19} and Britz, Mammoliti, and Shiromoto \cite{BMS19} have independently proved a Wei-type duality theorem for rank metric codes for more general combinatorial structures, called $(q,m)$-demi-polymatroids.

-Recently, a new metric, called sum-rank metric, is extensively studied in \cite{MK18,MP2019} which was implicitly considered in earlier work \cite{EH03,LK05} for use in space-time coding.
-In fact, sum-rank metric is a common generalization of the Hamming and the rank metrics.
-Constructions of sum rank metric codes can be found in \cite{NU09,NPRV17,PR19,MP2018}.
-So it is natural to ask for a combinatorial structure such that coding-theoretic results for sum-rank metric codes can be studied in a more general context.
-It is also expected that the matroid analogue related to sum-rank metric code will generalize matroids and $q$-matroids.

-In this paper, we introduce a combinatorial structure which generalizes both the notions of matroid and $q$-matroid.
-We name it sum-matroid for its association with sum-rank metric codes (Theorem \ref{54}).
-To study sum-rank metric codes from this combinatorial point of view, we first define generalized higher weights (Definition \ref{def@21}) for sum-matroids, which are minimum of {\em rank} of elements belonging to a certain rank level in the cartesian product lattice (Definition \ref{def@7}).
-This definition is motivated from the fact that we want to have $i$-th generalized weight of a sum-rank metric code is same as the $i$-th generalized weight of a sum-matroid.
-Indeed, we prove this in Theorem \ref{29}.
-The lattice isomorphism of Proposition 1 in \cite{MP2019} played an important role in proving some duality statement for sum-matroids, for example, Theorem ~\ref{210}.
-Further, we prove results regarding generalized higher weights of sum-rank metric codes, more generally for sum-matroids, e.g., Wei-type duality theorem (Theorem \ref{thm@55}).